Colusa County, California

 Colusa County (/kəˈluːsə/) is a county located in the U.S. state of California.
 As of the 2020 census, the population was 21,839.
 The county seat is Colusa.
 It is in the northern Sacramento Valley, northwest of the state capital, Sacramento.

 History

-Colusa County is one of the original counties of California, created in 1850 at the time of statehood.
-Parts of the county's territory were given to Tehama County in 1856 and to Glenn County in 1891.
+Colusa County is one of the original counties of California, created in 1850 at the time of statehood. and the name was spelled Colusi County in 1893, Parts of the county's territory were given to Tehama County in 1856 and to Glenn County in 1891.

 The county was named after the 1844 Rancho Colus Mexican land grant to John Bidwell.
 The name of the county in the original state legislative act of 1850 was spelled Colusi, and often in newspapers was spelled Coluse.
 The word is derived from the name of a Patwin village known as Ko'-roo or Korusi located on the west side of the Sacramento River on the site of the present-day city of Colusa.
 The name was established as Colusa by 1855.